lambdablockchain/lambda-node/doc/rapidcheck.md

     sudo ninja install/strip
     ```

-3. Configure Bitcoin Cash Node with RapidCheck.
+3. Configure Lambda Node with RapidCheck.

-    `cd` to the directory of your local Bitcoin Cash Node repository, create a build
+    `cd` to the directory of your local Lambda Node repository, create a build
     directory and run cmake:

     ```shell